top of page

 Coconut milk and curry

-organic corn, organic black beans, diced tomatoes cumin and chili powder
+organic corn, organic black beans, green chili's, cumin and chili powder

-try adding sliced avacado to your bowl or shredded raw cheese!!
+try adding sliced avocado to your bowl or shredded raw cheese!!

 You can add any veggie you like and spice it up with a variety of seasonings so you have a different flavor every time!